-- The performance indicator for the following area demonstrates performance is within the tolerance levels (green): - PI 13 The number of accidental fires in non-domestic premises. - The performance indicator for the following area demonstrates under performance against the tolerance levels (green): - PI 14 The number of false alarm calls due to fire alarm equipment in dwellings and non-domestic premises.
+- The performance indicator for the following area demonstrates performance is within the tolerance levels (green): - PI 13 The number of accidental fires in non-domestic premises. - The performance indicator for the following area demonstrates under performance against the tolerance levels (red): - PI 14 The number of false alarm calls due to fire alarm equipment in dwellings and non-domestic premises.

-- 4.4 People Support Services Performance Indicators - 4.4.1 The performance indicators for the following areas demonstrate performance is within the tolerance levels (green): - PI 15 The percentage of employees that have disclosed their disabled status. - PI 16 The number of female uniformed staff. - PI 17 The percentage of all staff from black and ethnic minority (BME) communities. - PI 17a The percentage of uniformed staff from BME communities - PI 19 The average number of working days/shifts lost due to sickness (uniformed and Fire Control staff). - 4.4.2 There are two areas where under performance has been demonstrated against the tolerance levels (red): - PI 18 The average number of working days/shifts lost due to sickness (all staff). - PI 20 The average number of working days/shifts lost due to sickness (non-uniformed employees). - 4.5 Safety, Health and Environment Performance Indicators - 4.5.1 The performance indicator for the following area demonstrates performance is within the tolerance levels (green): - PI 22 The total number of RIDDOR injuries. - 4.5.2 The performance indicator for the following area demonstrates under performance against the tolerance levels (red): - PI 21 The total number of injuries - 4.5.3 The following performance indicators are all reported on an annual basis (in quarter four): - PI 23 To reduce the Fire Authority's carbon emissions - PI 24 To reduce the gas use of Fire Authority premises. - PI 25 To reduce the electricity use of Fire Authority premises.
+4.4 People Support Services Performance Indicators

+- 4.4.1 The performance indicators for the following areas demonstrate performance is within the tolerance levels (green): - PI 15 The percentage of employees that have disclosed their disabled status. - PI 16 The number of female uniformed staff. - PI 17 The percentage of all staff from black and ethnic minority (BME) communities. - PI 17a The percentage of uniformed staff from BME communities - 4.4.2 There are three areas where under performance has been demonstrated against the tolerance levels (red): - PI 18 The average number of working days/shifts lost due to sickness (all staff). - PI 19 The average number of working days/shifts lost due to sickness (uniformed and Fire Control staff). - PI 20 The average number of working days/shifts lost due to sickness (non-uniformed employees). - 4.5 Safety, Health and Environment Performance Indicators - 4.5.1 The performance indicators for the following areas demonstrate performance within the tolerance levels (green): - PI 21 The total number of injuries - PI 22 The total number of RIDDOR injuries. - 4.5.2 The following performance indicators are all reported on an annual basis (in quarter four): - PI 23 To reduce the Fire Authority's carbon emissions - PI 24 To reduce the gas use of Fire Authority premises. - PI 25 To reduce the electricity use of Fire Authority premises.